mco-gh/generator/README.md

 # grader
-Free-form question grader for Quizaic app.
+Modular quiz generator for the Quizaic app.